 - Downtown Orlando is a great base.
-Residence Inn by Marriott is a great option because it gives you more space in an apartment style complex with all the amenities you need.
+Residence Inn by Marriott is a great option because it gives you more space in an apartment-style complex with all the amenities you need.
 The staff is welcoming and helpful!.

 - If you want a break from theme parks, then you can stay in the quaint South Eola Park area.
-With a lovely lake, pubs, and walks, this is a realxing area.
+With a lovely lake, pubs, and walks, this is a relaxing area.
 The EO Inn is a great choice because of its boutique feel and comfortable rooms.

 - If you are going to base your trip around the amazing theme parks of Orlando, then I recommend you stay on International Drive.
-Avanti International Resort is a great choice with a beautiful pool area and its right next to ICON Park!
+Avanti International Resort is a great choice with a beautiful pool area and it’s right next to ICON Park!

 Orlando is a fabulous place to play, relax and reconnect with family and friends regardless of your age.
 You’ll enjoy Orlando your first time and then return again and again!